-A North Carolina power of attorney is a legal tool that allows an individual to act on behalf of another with respect to health care, property, finances, and parental responsibilities.
-Using the power of attorney form, the person assigning power (the “principal”) will select an agent to perform the duties defined within the document.
+A North Carolina power of attorney is a legal tool that allows an individual to choose a representative to act on their behalf with respect to health care, property, finances, and parental responsibilities.
+The form can give the agent general or limited authority, ranging from complete control over the individual’s finances to the power to apply for vehicle registration.

 North Carolina Power of Attorney Forms (10)

-A North Carolina power of attorney is a legal tool that allows an individual to act on behalf of another with respect to health care, property, finances, and parental responsibilities.
-Using the power of attorney form, the person assigning power (the “principal”) will select an agent to perform the duties defined within the document.
+A North Carolina power of attorney is a legal tool that allows an individual to choose a representative to act on their behalf with respect to health care, property, finances, and parental responsibilities.
+The form can give the agent general or limited authority, ranging from complete control over the individual’s finances to the power to apply for vehicle registration.

-A North Carolina power of attorney is a legal tool that allows an individual to act on behalf of another with respect to health care, property, finances, and parental responsibilities.
-Using the power of attorney form, the person assigning power (the “principal”) will select an agent to perform the duties defined within the document.
+A North Carolina power of attorney is a legal tool that allows an individual to choose a representative to act on their behalf with respect to health care, property, finances, and parental responsibilities.
+The form can give the agent general or limited authority, ranging from complete control over the individual’s finances to the power to apply for vehicle registration.

 Advance Directive– This document provides information about an individual’s end-of-life medical preferences.
 It incorporates both a living will and a durable medical power of attorney.